 During World War II, the UK's Telecommunications Research Establishment (TRE) was moved to Malvern College in Great Malvern so that it could continue its work to develop range and direction finding technology using radio frequency electromagnetic energy.
 The result was the invention of radar by Robert Watson-Watt and his team as a defence system enabling the Royal Air Force and its allies to detect incoming German aircraft.
 Since then, radar has become a common term in the English Language (rather than the acronym RADAR) and has been used more widely for military, air traffic control, surveillance, meteorology, and astronomy.

-This year (2012) will be the 70th anniversary of TRE moving to Malvern.
-A number of events to celebrate this will be held throughout Malvern - more details soon!
+In 2012 there was a celebration to commemorate the 70th anniversary of TRE moving to Malvern.
+A number of events were held to celebrate this throughout Malvern.

 Geoffrey Dummer, the engineer who is credited to have first conceptualised the integrated circuit also worked at Malvern.
 He stated at a scientific conference in the US in 1952, "With the advent of the transistor and the work on semi-conductors generally, it now seems possible to envisage electronic equipment in a solid block with no connecting wires.
 The block may consist of layers of insulating, conducting, rectifying and amplifying materials, the electronic functions being connected directly by cutting out areas of the various layers."